sebfisch/java-data/content/docs/features/textblocks.md

 Text blocks allow to write multi-line strings without escape sequences and string concatenation.
 They are delimited by `"""` and can contain `"` characters without escaping them.
-Incidental whitespace is stripped from the beginnings of all lines automatically.
+Incidental whitespace,
-It is basically the longest common whitespace prefix of all lines in the text block.
+which is the longest common whitespace prefix of all lines in the text block, is stripped from the beginnings of all lines automatically.

 A new escape sequence consisting of `\` and a line terminator can be used in text blocks to avoid introducing newline characters.